Free Materials For ESL Teachers and Learners

 (b) Water is needed to create new Bitcoins.

-(c) Bitcoin needs power and cooling for its supporting computers.
+(d) Bitcoin needs power and cooling for its supporting computers.

 2. How much more water does a Bitcoin transaction use compared to a regular credit card transaction?

-(a) About a hundred times more.
+(a) About six million times more.

-(b) About six million times more.
+(b) About a hundred times more.

 (c) About a thousand times more.